Stephen Babcock (lawyer)

 Stephen Babcock is a Baton Rouge, Louisiana-based trial lawyer.

 Early life and education

 Stephen Babcock was born in West Monroe, Louisiana.
-He attended Cedar Creek School in Ruston, Louisiana from kindergarten to seventh grade when family financial issues necessitated his transfer to the public Ruston Jr. High and eventually Ruston High School, where he graduated in 1991.
-Babcock attended Louisiana Tech University where he earned a Bachelor of Science (BS) degree in marketing, and a Juris Doctor (JD) from LSU Law School.
-He was initiated into Sigma Alpha Epsilon fraternity at Texas A&M University.
+He attended Cedar Creek School in Ruston, Louisiana from kindergarten to seventh grade and graduated from Ruston High School in 1991.
+Babcock attended Louisiana Tech University where he earned a Bachelor of Science (BS) degree in marketing, and a Juris Doctor (JD) from the Paul M. Herbert Law Center.

 Early career

 Babcock's first job as a lawyer was as an in-house trial attorney for Allstate after he passed the Louisiana bar exam in 2000.
-One year later, he entered private practice as an associate attorney with McKay Williamson Lutgring & Cochran and soon thereafter opened his own firm, Babcock Law Firm, LLC in March 2003.
-Babcock Law Firm was re-branded as Babcock Partners in July 2010.
+One year later, opened his own firm, Babcock Law Firm, LLC (now Babcock Injury Lawyers) in March 2003.